rogerbinns/apsw/doc/tips.rst

 (These don't make any sense with SQLite but the desire may be to make the code source compatible with other database drivers).

-Set :attr:`Connection.cursor_factory` to any callable, which will be called with the connection as the only parameter, and return the object to use as a cursor.
+Set :attr:`Connection.cursor_factory` to a callable, which will be called with the connection as the only parameter, and return the object to use as a cursor.
+(Note the requirements on a ``close`` method, making it easiest to subclass :class:`apsw.Cursor`.)

 .. index::
   single: URI